Home > Course Descriptions

 Fall/Spring, 3 credit hours

 The course provides a foundation for selecting financial assets and form sound investment decisions.
 Lectures cover both traditional and modern approaches to security selection, investment analysis and portfolio management, with emphasis on investment strategy and investment performance evaluation.
-The major topics to be covered will include portfolio analysis, company/industry analysis, optimal portfolio selection, efficient transactions, performance evaluation and investment ethics.
+The major topics to be covered include portfolio analysis, company/industry analysis, optimal portfolio selection, efficient transactions, performance evaluation and investment ethics.
 Current topics, such as options, futures, swaps and other financial instruments are also explored.
-Three lecture hours per week.

-Prerequisites: Introduction to Finance (FSMA 210) or permission of instructor.
+Prerequisites: Financial calculator, Introduction to Finance (FSMA 210), or permission of the instructor.

 FSMA 325 FINANCIAL COMPLIANCE AND REGULATION